jvanname/AESSpectralRadiusAttack.jl/README.md

-# AES Implementation in Julia
+# AES spectral radii attacks in Julia

-This package implements the Advanced Encryption Standard (AES) cipher in Julia.
+This package uses artificial neural networks to compute an approximate eigenvalue that can be used to attempt to break the AES block cipher.
+The proposed break of the AES block cipher is a mathematical break and not simply a side-channel attack that exploits a faulty implementation.

-128-bit, 192-bit, and 256-bit keys are supported.
+This package was forked from a package that implements the Advanced Encryption Standard (AES) cipher in Julia.

 This package supports AES with the following block cipher modes of operation:
 * ECB (Electronic codebook)